Learn More About Graduation

-Because they face the greatest vulnerabilities and are also more likely to invest back into their families, the Graduation approach prioritizes helping women build resilience, secure sustainable employment, and carve a path out of extreme poverty for themselves and their households.
+Because they face the greatest vulnerabilities and are more likely to invest back into their families, the Graduation approach prioritizes women in extreme poverty.
+We work alongside them to build resilience, secure sustainable employment, and carve a path out of extreme poverty for themselves and their households.

 - Empowering Women through the Graduation Approach